tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Conclusions, Observations and Recommendations

-zk-SNARKs have found many applications in zero-knowledge proving systems, libraries of proving systems such as _libsnark_ and _bellman_; general-purpose compilers from high-level languages such as _Pinocchio_; and some examples of circuits such as _Zcash Sprout_ and _Spacesuit_ [[11]].
-The content reflected in this curated content report, although not all inclusive, covers all the necessary basics one needs to understand zk-SNARKs and their implementations.
-Many coins, such as Zerocoin, Zcash and, recently, Bitcoin and Moneros, use zk-SNARKs.
-The specific details of exactly how they are implemented can be found on the respective websites of these cryptocurrencies.
-A paper such as [[10]] is one of the best papers on zk-SNARKs, at least from a cryptographer's point of view.

 ## References

 [[1]] G. Brassard, D. Chaum and C. Crepeau, "Minimum Disclosure Proofs of Knowledge" [online].
 Available: